 Instructions

-- Combine the powdered sugar, heavy cream and vanilla in a bowl.
-Stir until smooth.
+- In a medium bowl, stir together the 1 cup powdered sugar, 2-3 Tablespoons heavy cream and 1/2 teaspoon vanilla until smooth.

 - Add more cream as needed to thin out the consistency.
 You want it to be smooth and slightly thicker so that it doesn't run off your baked goods.
-Taste and add more vanilla or a pinch of salt if desired.
+Taste and add salt or more vanilla, if desired.

-- Place in a zip top bag and snip the end or use a spoon to drizzle over the top of cookies, doughnuts, quick breads or muffins.
+- Drizzle or pipe.
+Place in a zip-top bag and snip the end or use a spoon to drizzle over the top of cookies, doughnuts, quick breads, or muffins.
 Best used immediately.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.